confluentinc/ksql/docs/developer-guide/ksqldb-reference/scalar-functions.md

 NULL value is returned.

-If the regular expression is found at the beginning or end of the string, or there are contiguous delimiters, then an empty element is added to the array.
+If the regular expression is found at the beginning or end of the string, or there are contiguous matches, then an empty element is added to the array.

 ### `SPLIT`